Chapter Four: The Player Turn

 their movement type would logically allow it, they have the option

 to Bail.
-A Bailing minifig makes a Skill roll and can dive to any spot within that many inches
+A Bailing minifig rolls his Action die and can dive to any spot within that many inches

 of his current position, ending up lying prone on the ground and Disrupted.

-A minifig who is reduced to Half Speed also Bails at Half Speed, diving only one real inch for every two Bail inches.
+A minifig who's reduced to Half Speed also Bails at Half Speed, diving only one real inch for every two Bail inches.
 If a minifig is at Half Speed because he's carrying a heavy burden, he can drop it before he Bails and leap the full distance.

 that a minifig doesn't Bail far as he needs to, and a Critical Failure means he just slips and